cs0320/notes/book/src/success-in-0320/success-in-0320.md

 Oh, dear.

 Since this was an existing project, we had test cases written for it.
 I guess I should have run those tests _before_ pushing my update, huh?
 Let's have a look.
 Our tests use _JUnit_, a popular testing library for Java.
 How do we install JUnit?
-Just by adding it as a depdendency in Maven, our Java package manager.
+Just by adding it as a dependency in Maven, our Java package manager.
 Your Maven configuration usually lives in a single file: `pom.xml`.
 In my project, I have:

 ```xml
     <dependencies>